Neonatal Abstinence Syndrome (NAS)

 How Can I Help My Baby?

-Babies born with NAS need tender loving care.
+Babies born with NAS need extra care.
 Here's what you can do:

 Comfort your baby.
 Keep your baby away from bright lights and loud noises.
-Always place your baby to sleep on his or her back.
+Always place your baby to sleep on their back.
 Don't bundle your baby up too much.

 Other ways to comfort your baby:

-- skin-to-skin contact (putting baby bare-chested on your chest) or holding the baby close to your body
+- Use skin-to-skin contact (putting baby bare-chested on your chest) or hold the baby close to your body.

-- gently rock and cuddle often, but avoid patting or stroking your baby
+- Gently rock and cuddle your baby often, but avoid patting or stroking.

-Feed your baby when he or she is hungry in a calm, quiet place.
+Feed your baby when they're hungry in a calm, quiet place.
 Feeding can take a lot of your baby's energy, so allow time for resting during a feeding.

 Talk to the doctor about the best way to feed your baby.
-Mothers who use drugs like heroin should not breastfeed their babies.
-If you're giving formula, make sure you give it as directed by your doctor and in the right amounts.
+Breastfeeding is generally safe for mothers who are in a treatment program for drug use, even if they take medicine for withdrawal symptoms.
+Breastfeeding can help reduce symptoms of withdrawal in the baby.
+If you feed your baby formula, make sure you give it as directed by your doctor and in the right amounts.

 Change your baby's diaper after a feeding and keep the diaper area clean and dry.

-What to do if your baby sucks his or her fists often.
+What to do if your baby sucks their fists often.
 Offer a pacifier.
 Keep your baby's hands clean, but don't apply lotions or creams.
-Cover your baby's hands with mittens to protect the skin and prevent your baby from scratching his or her face.
+Cover your baby's hands with mittens to protect the skin and prevent your baby from scratching their face.